 Tracing means sending trace entries through the trace channel (see Section 8.1) to any interested party, in particular the hybrid TraceToAasService (see Section 3.5.2.1).
 The TraceToAasService may act as a sink in a service mesh and turns in particular received trace entries into an AAS structure.
 That service can be used as it is (generic service) or customized by code to allow, e.g., for application-specific operations.

-All services in the configuration model offer individual tracing settings as declared in the Services module of the configuration model as illustrated in .
+All services in the configuration model offer individual tracing settings as declared in the Services module of the configuration model as illustrated in Figure 73.